 determine what your claim is worth

-deal with uncooperative doctors, lawyers and insurance
+deal with uncooperative doctors and insurance companies

 counter the special tactics insurance companies use